Amanda has worked in estate agency in the Southeast of England in both residential and commercial property sales.

 Caversham & Emmer Green

 Essentially a suburb of Reading, Caversham straddles the River Thames, and has many pretty, riverside properties.
-The oldest parts of the town date back to medieval times, but Caversham has mostly 20th century properties in its housing stock.
+The oldest parts of the town date back to medieval times, however Caversham has mostly 20th century properties in its housing stock.
 With schools through to sixth form, some private, and a good range of local shopping and leisure facilities, Caversham is an attractive and convenient town for families.
-House prices are quite steep, however, and you need to budget at least £335,000 to guarantee a simple three bedroom house in this popular town.
+House prices are quite steep, you need to budget at least £360,000 to guarantee a simple three bedroom house in this popular town.

 Cookham is a Thames-side village in the north-east of Berkshire.
 Cookham is famous as the home of the artist Sir Stanley Spencer (1891-1959), whose paintings frequently featured local scenes, painted in a unique and unusual style.
 Cookham is 2 miles north of Maidenhead and is near the boundary with Buckinghamshire.
-In 2011 The Daily Telegraph listed Cookham as Britain's second richest village, so it will come as little surprise that housing is quite pricy here, and even the most basic 3 bedroom house is likely to cost upwards of £400,000.
-Cheaper end houses are few and far between as most of the housing stock is either quirky and individual or designed with the better-off home owner in mind.Cookham has local provision for primary school aged children, but older children must travel to nearby Maidenhead to attend senior school.
+In 2011 The Daily Telegraph listed Cookham as Britain's second richest village, so it will come as no surprise that housing is quite pricy here, even the most basic 3 bedroom house is likely to cost upwards of £625,000.
+Cheaper end houses are few and far between as most of the housing stock is either quirky and individual or designed with the better-off home owner in mind.Cookham has local provision for primary school aged children, older children must travel to nearby Maidenhead.

 Cookham railway station is on the Marlow to Maidenhead branch line, and trains from here to London Paddington take around an hour.